A Theory of Flavour and Set of the Interaction Structural Parts

 We note also that the cross sections (\ref{13}) and (\ref{16}) are not different:

-It appears that here on the basis of (\ref{21}) one can will individually compare the contribution of any of currents $f_{1l}(q^{2})$ or $f_{2l}(q^{2})$ to the cross sections of longitudinal polarized and unpolarized fermion scattering.
+Therefore, on the basis of (\ref{21}) one can individually compare the contribution of any of currents $f_{1l}$ or $f_{2l}$ to the cross sections of longitudinal polarized and unpolarized fermion scattering.
 However, similar comparison of (\ref{13}) and (\ref{16}) establishes the identity

-and thereby predicts one more highly important regularity that class (\ref{19}) with a partial order is partially ordered set, in which the symmetricality and antisymmetricality of relation (\ref{20}) lead to a relationship implied from its transitivity.
+and thereby one can predict one more highly important regularity that class (\ref{19}) with a partial order is of those partially ordered sets, in which the symmetry and antisymmetry of relation (\ref{20}) lead to a relationship implied from its transitivity.
 Such connections can appear in the class (\ref{19}) even at the different permutation of elements.
 This reflects the characteristic features of their structure depending on nature of the corresponding mechanism responsible for unity of the interaction structural parts.

-They indicate that between the contributions of $f_{1l}(q^{2})$ and $f_{2l}(q^{2})$ to the cross sections both in (\ref{13}) and in (\ref{16}) there exists the same equality, because of which the interratios of the possible pairs of elements in set (\ref{19}) constitute four most diverse ratios.
+These facts indicate that between the contributions of $f_{1l}$ and $f_{2l}$ to the cross sections both in (\ref{13}) and in (\ref{16}) there exists the same equality, because of which the interratios of the possible pairs of elements in set (\ref{19}) constitute four most diverse ratios.

-To express the idea more clearly, one must apply to the two of them:
+To express their idea more clearly, one must apply to the two of them:

 or to the two remaining equations.